dazdaz/azure-aks/README.md

 # Check what version of Azure Managed k8s is available for deployment
 az aks get-versions -o table -l eastus

+# Only one minor version upgrade is supported so from 1.77 to 1.8.11
 az aks upgrade -g $RG -n $CLUSTERNAME -k 1.8.2
 # Check that our nodes have been upgraded to 1.8.2
 kubectl get nodes